tomaj/hermes/README.md

 ## Installation

-This library requires PHP 5.4 or later.
-It works also on HHVM and PHP 7.0.
+This library requires PHP 7.1 or later.

 Recommended installation method is via Composer: